WACF General Grants

 WHAT WE DON'T FUND:

-- Religious organizations for religious purposes (see Guidance for Faith Based Organizations)
+- Religious organizations for religious purposes (Funding for Faith-Based Organizations Policy)

 - Political organizations or political campaigns.